 Did you know that the top three help desk issues are?

 • Printing issues • Password issues • Vague issues

 Printing issues could be anything.
 Perhaps their printer is printing, but the text isn’t clear.
 Perhaps their printer isn’t printing at all or maybe their computer isn’t showing their printer as an option.
 If you regularly encounter many of these issues, see whether you can create documentation to help people self-solve their issues before coming to you.
 Likewise, if printer issues keep occurring, look into whether you last upgraded your printer and whether you need to update it to a newer model.

 Second: Password issues.
 You already know the drill.

 “I’m putting my password in, but it still won’t let me log in”

 For many IT pros, this request is a pain, simply because you already know there’s obviously a logical solution, like having caps lock on or missing out one letter.

-Often you’ll have situations/weeks/days where there is an issue that will affect everyone.
-It might be that an issue is causing the internet or network to be slow (or worse - not work at all).
+Often you’ll have situations where there is an issue that will affect all your customers.
+It could be an outage, or the internet or network is slow (or worse - not working at all).
 Or it could be something entirely different.
-When this happens, the best thing to do (to cut down the number of requests and angry emails you receive is to alert them to the issue before they alert you.
+When this happens, the best thing to do (to cut down the number of requests and angry emails you receive) is to alert your customers of the issue before they alert you.